Swan maiden: Oceania and Pacific Ocean

 The character of the swan maiden (and her variants) is spread among the many traditions of Oceania and the Pacific Ocean, such as in Micronesia.
-In this region, the bird maiden may be replaced for a sea creature, such as a fish, a dolphin (in Yap and Kei Islands), or a whale (in Puluwat and Satawal).
+In this region, the bird maiden may be replaced for a sea creature, such as a fish, a porpoise, a dolphin (in Yap and Kei Islands), or a whale (in Puluwat and Satawal).

 There have been collected at least thirty-three variants from Papua New Guinea, published in local newspaper Wantok Niuspepa, in a section about traditional tales.
 Sometimes the swan garment is replaced by a cassowary skin or a bird-of-paradise.
 For instance, the tale of The Cassowary Wife was stated by anthropologist Margaret Mead to be the local version of the Swan maiden.

 American anthropologist Donald Tuzin collected and published a tale from the Ilahita Arapesh: long ago, there was only one man.
 One day, he walks about and hears sounds coming from a nearby pond.
 He sees a group of cassowaries come to the water, taking off their animal skins and becoming human women.
 The man hides the clothing of the leader of the cassowaries, named Nambweapa'w, in a short bamboo tube.
 The cassowary women play and bathe in the pond until afternoon, when they leave, gather their animal skins and turn back into cassowaries, except for their leader.
 The man takes Nambweapa'w to his house and marries her.
 They have many children, both male and female.
 Their youngest child, a boy, cries a lot, so his father takes out the cassowary skin to frighten the boy into silence.
 The next day, the little boy shows his mother the cassowary skin, she puts it back and runs back to the forest, abandoning her human family.
 The tale continues with the adventures of the cassowary woman's sons, as an origin myth of the Arapesh.Tuzin, Donald.
 The Cassowary's Revenge: The life and death of masculinity in a New Guinea society.
 Chicago: University of Chicago Press, 1997. pp. 68-95.
 ISBN 9780226819518.

 Professor Sir James George Frazer mentioned a tale of the Pelew Islands (Palau), in the Pacific, about a man who married a shapeshifting maiden by hiding her fish tail.
-She bore him a daughter, and, in one occasion, happened to find her fish tail and returned to the ocean soon after.
+They had a daughter, and, in one occasion, happened to find her fish tail and returned to the ocean soon after.